Who was Mary Hill Davis?

 Tell Ministries.
 Ministries that help equip local missionaries to spread the gospel.
 From training to materials to housing and travel.
 Also included is funding for outreach events for school campuses to build relationships with students.

-Our ingathering will be held on Sunday, October 31.
+Our church ingathering will be held on Sunday, October 2.
 Our church goal is $1000.
 Begin to pray today about what the Lord will have you give.